samuelludwig/nixrc/README.md

 particular use-case for the time being.

-This repo provides a script, `init-repo.sh`, which will need to be run from the root of the repo whenever it's cloned/copied over.
+This repo provides a script, `init-repo.sh`, which will need to be run from the root of the repo whenever it's cloned/copied over (i.e. pulled).
 This will determine a couple sensible default/utility values (i.e. your current username, your home directory, and where the repo lives on your filesystem).

 ## Use